kdagnan/Bootcamp-1-CEN3031/README.md

+# About Bootcamp #1 - Software Engineering

+This assignment is a very basic application of Node.js to run a backend server capable of processing requests.
+Bootcamps 2-4 build on this assignment.

+#  ------ ORIGINAL ASSIGNMENT DETAILS BELOW ------

-# Introduction to HTTP and Asynchronous Programming using Node.js
+## Introduction to HTTP and Asynchronous Programming using Node.js
 In this assignment we will start to build our UF Directory application.
 We will use [Node.js](https://en.wikipedia.org/wiki/Node.js) and some of its built in modules to implement a server that provides directory data to clients.
 ### What is HTTP?
 (Make sure to read [this](http://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177))
 HTTP (Hypertext Transfer Protocol) is a **stateless** protocol that allows computers to communicate with each other.
 We use HTTP to allow our client application (the one users see) to communicate with a server that stores and manipulates data relevant to the user.